goCORA/MUP_basic_example/README.md

 The current implementation of CORA embodies the best practices untile Generation 3 emerges.

 # How does the program work?
-As a demonstation, it is very simple.
-It requires that pycryptodome be installed, ideally in a virtual environment.
-Then simply run the program.
+This is very simple python file.
+It has a dependency on pycryptodome.
+Install python and pycryptodome on your machine and then run this file.

 There are two pipelines:
 A - two messages are encrypted using the same OTP (XOR operation).
 Then these two ciphertexts are XORed together which removed the OTP and results in the